aplteam/Laguntza/README.md

 Note how the namespaces reflect nodes and the variables reflect help topics.

-You can edit any help page by pressing Ctrl+Enter or from the context menu.
+You can edit any help page by pressing Ctrl+Enter or selecting "Edit Help page" from the context menu.

 This is what a typical help variable looks like: